 A few other hotels that look great:

 - Le Domaine de L’Orangerai Resort and Spa is THE luxury option in La Digue.
-It looks absolutely gorgeous with its local architecture, tropical setting.
+It looks absolutely gorgeous with its local architecture, and tropical setting.
 Sadly it was closed when we visited, but it is expected to reopen mid-2021.
 A good reason to come back!

 - Le Repaire is a cozy boutique hotel, with a beautiful tropical garden, a small pool, and cozy Seychellois-style bedrooms.
 The restaurant serves mostly Italian food, including some incredibly delicious pizzas!